Welcome to NHS Education for Scotland's digital health and care learning zone for Scotland's health and social care workforce.

 To support members of the public to find out more about Near Me visit nearme.scot

-Microsoft Teams is a secure communication and collaboration tool providing colleagues with the ability to work together and share information.
-NHS Scotland is making Teams available to all colleagues in Scotland.
+Microsoft Teams is a secure communication and collaboration tool providing health and social care colleagues with the ability to work together and share information.
+Teams is available to all NHS colleagues in Scotland.

 Find out more at Microsoft Office 365

-Our aim is to give access to learning and practice support resources to help embed digital into practice, supporting Scotland’s ambitions for health and care services with digital technology and information at the heart of everyday practice.
+Our aim is to give access to learning and practice support resources to help embed digital skills into health and care practice.

-View progress update video to find out about resources to help you learn more about digital health and care.
+View progress update video to find out about resources helping you learn more about digital health and care.

-Bridget and Hew have different levels of digital skills, but they are both using technology in a way that works for them.
-Find out how in our animations.
+Bridget and Hew have different levels of digital skills, but both use technology in a way that works for them.
+Let's find out how.